eerotal/LibreSignage/README.rst

 host (ie. no containers) by following the instructions below.

 1. Install software needed for building LibreSignage.
-You will need the following packages: ``git, apache2, php, php-gd, php-xml, pandoc, npm, composer, make, imagemagick``.
-All other packages except *npm* can be installed from the distribution repos by running ``sudo apt update && sudo apt install git apache2 php php-gd php-xml pandoc composer make imagemagick``.
+You will need the following packages: ``git, apache2, php, php-gd, pandoc, npm, composer, make, imagemagick``.
+All other packages except *npm* can be installed from the distribution repos by running ``sudo apt update && sudo apt install git apache2 php php-gd pandoc composer make imagemagick``.
    You can install NPM by following the instructions on the `node.js website <https://nodejs.org/en/download/package-manager/>`_.

-   If you want to enable video thumbnail generation, you need to install *ffmpeg* too.
+   * If you want to enable video thumbnail generation, you need to install *ffmpeg* too.
 You can do that by running ``sudo apt install ffmpeg``.

+   * If you want to run the PHPUnit unit tests you need to install the php-xml extension.
+You can do that by running ``sudo apt install php-xml``.

+   * If you want to generate Doxygen documentation for LibreSignage, you need to install Doxygen.
+You can do that by running ``sudo apt install doxygen``

    See the section `4.1.
 Minimum system requirements`_ for more info.
 2. Use ``cd`` to move to the directory where you want to download the